-Assumption Description of Risk Level of Uncertainty Financial Impact Impact (i.e., economic growth through core industries), we anticipate Low population growth may impact the affordability and scale of Council projects and operations.
-Medium Low If the Resilient Westport strategy is implemented, then demand for resources and pressure on infrastructure will require Council oversight.
+Assumption Description of Risk Level of Uncertainty Financial Impact Impact 1.
+Population growth/decline: The Statistics NZ June 2023 census recorded 10,466 persons as being normally resident in the district.
+Without intervention (i.e., economic growth through core industries), we anticipate that population growth will continue at a slow pace.
+Resilient Westport is promoting a growth strategy, but it is dependent on key stakeholder support, i.e., central government.
+Low population growthing Medium Low If the Resilient Westport strategy is implemented, then demand for resources and pressure on infrastructure will require Council oversight.
 Any new developments will require serious modelling to determine Council's infrastructure requirements.
 2. Inflation/price changes: In preparing, the Long-Term Plan Council has utilised the inflation factors as provided by Business and Economic Research Limited (BERL) to be the inflation factors used to escalate expenses.
 Council has used impact inflation factors from BERL, in this plan.
 That inflation is higher or lower than predicted.
 Low-Med High There is likely to be some variation in the actual rates of inflation from the forecast rates used as the inflation factors.
 If the variances are significant, Council may need to consider increasing or decreasing rates and charges or the levels of services for activities.
 This would be considered through the Annual Plan process.
 Council plans to spend \$441 million in operating expenditure and \$175 million in capital over the 9 years of the plan.
 A 1% movement in inflation could increase or decrease costs by an average of approximately \$685k per Annum.